xaratustrah/iqtools/README.md

 #### TL;DR (for Linux and Mac):

 Quick but full installation if you have `mamba` installed.
 Tested on Linux and Mac.
 First clone the repo, then go to the directory and run these commands.
+Currently Python Version 3.10 works best:

 ```
 mamba create -n my_env
 mamba activate my_env
-mamba install -y root pyqt pyfftw
+mamba install -y python=3.10 root pyqt pyfftw
 pip install -r requirements.txt
 pip install .
 ```